HsinI65018/Between/README.md

 #### Select MBIT type
 - Users can upload one image as prifile photo.
-- Users can edit information and choose there own MBIT type.
+- Users can edit information and choose there own MBTI type.
 <img src="public/img/member.gif"/>

 #### Match with someone you like